ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 the token management URL as valid, since the end result is still the token not being usable.

-Note that some deployment decisions like self-contained stateless access tokens can make propagating revocation difficult, see {{security-stateless-tokens}}.

 # Securing Requests from the Client Instance {#secure-requests}